mgmiddelhoek/CLapack/README.md

 # CLapack

-Module for Lapack and Blas, as a Linux replacement for the Accelarate framework on MacOS.
+Module for Lapack and Blas, as a Linux replacement for the Accelerate framework on MacOS.

 Required packages: